flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-guidance/tcas.md

 ### Resolution Advisory

 When a traffic advisory becomes a collision threat an RA is generated.
 AP/FD TCAS shines in this regard allowing for fully automated flight in the case of an RA.
-Pilots will now have additional information provided to them on the performance display (PFD) and navigation display depending on what actions the flight crew need to perform to clear the conflict.
+Pilots will now have additional information provided to them on the primary flight display (PFD) and navigation display (ND) depending on what actions the flight crew needs to perform to clear the conflict.

 - Visual red cues on the ND providing information about the potential threat
 - Aural commands instructing the pilot of what type of vertical maneuver to perform